Computer Security Incident Response

 Annual summary report

-Information Technology shall provide annually to the Chief Information Officer a report containing statistics and summary-level information about all known Computer Security and Confidential Data Security Incidents, along with recommendations and plans to mitigate the risks that led to those incidents.
+Information Technology shall provide annually to the VP for Finance & Administration a report containing statistics and summary-level information about all known Computer Security and Confidential Data Security Incidents, along with recommendations and plans to mitigate the risks that led to those incidents.